UCF Is International

 - Proving you’re from a country where English is the only official language

-- Establishing that a prior bachelor’s, master’s or doctoral degree was earned from a regionally accredited college or university in the United States
+- Establishing that a prior bachelor’s, master’s or doctoral degree was earned from another accredited institution of higher education (meeting university transfer eligibility requirements) in the United States

 - Establishing that a prior bachelor’s, master’s or doctoral degree was earned from a country where English is the only official language or from a university at which English is the only official language of instruction